Loach catfish: Description

 Amphiliids are generally small catfishes with tapering, elongated bodies.
 The pectoral and ventral fins are large, and the first ray of each is usually broad, flexible, and filamentous.
 The eyes are generally small and located in the upper part of the head.
 The gas bladder is reduced and divided into two lobes surrounded by bony capsules.

 These catfishes have three pairs of barbels (nasal barbels are absent).
 The dorsal and pectoral spines are absent, or weakly developed (as in Leptoglanidinae and Trachyglanis).
 They reach 19 cm at a maximum, but most species do not exceed 12 cm in length.
 The small mouth is located on the underside of the head, and has thick lips bearing several soft lumps (papillae).
 The lips, together with tentacles, and with minute spines on the fin rays, enable the fish to grip solid surfaces, so they can hold on in fast-moving streams.

-The biology and ecology of these fishes is poorly known.
+The biology and ecology of these fish are poorly known.
 They are of little economic value, though they may be of some interest to aquarists.